 If you’re just getting into Green tea, we recommend you start with a pack of loose-leaf green tea.
 We'll teach you how to brew the green tea!

-Your green tea doesn’t have to be top of the line, you don’t have to get the finest Sencha right of the most prestigious farms in Japan!
-However, selected a good, loose-leaf green tea that suits your budget and has the flavor notes you prefer can go a long way!
+Your green tea doesn’t have to be top-of-the-line, you don’t have to get the finest Sencha right of the most prestigious farms in Japan!
+However, selecting a good, loose-leaf green tea that suits your budget and has the flavor notes you prefer can go a long way!
 Browse our green tea collection here.

 The next thing you’ll need to pay attention to is the temperature of your water.
 Green tea leaves are lightly processed, meaning that the leaves undergo very little oxidation.
 The leaves tend to be on the more delicate side than black teas or some darker Oolongs.